mvolkmann/blog/src/lua.md

 We can simulate class inheritance by setting the metatable of a class to its superclass.
 The following code demonstrates this.

 The `Shape` class is a abstract class, meaning we cannot create instances from it.
-Its purpose is to serve as a based class for other classes that wish to inherit from it.
+Its purpose is to serve as a base class for other classes that wish to inherit from it.
 The lack of a `new` function is what makes it abstract.